 The beautiful barren landscape where the two rivers Zanskar and Indus greet each other for their onward journey together is at Nimmu.
-You can see the distinct colours of the rivers at the confluence, Zanskar has a turquoise blue shade whereas the water from the Indus has a little darker shade.
+You can see the distinct colors of the rivers at the confluence, Zanskar has a turquoise blue shade whereas the water from the Indus has a darker shade.
 The confluence of two frozen rivers at an altitude of 3000 meters above sea level is a sight in itself.
-Nimmu is located 35 Km from Leh on the Leh – Kargil highway.
+Nimmu, located 35 Km from Leh, is on the Leh – Kargil highway aka National Highway 1.

 – Chilling & Chadar Trek –

-One of the most famous and dangerous treks in India – The Chadar Trek starts from Chilling.
-The hanging icicles, frozen waterfall, and snow-peaked mountains makes it magical.
-The trek is for 8-9 days where you have to literally walk on frozen Zanskar and the frozen land looks straight out of a storybook.
+One of the most famous and dangerous treks in India – Chadar Trek starts from Chilling.
+The hanging icicles, frozen waterfall, and snow-peaked mountains make the trek insanely magical.
+The trek duration is around 8-10 days where you have to literally walk on frozen Zanskar river and the frozen land looks straight out of a storybook.

-If you are not an adventurous soul, road trip to Chilling won’t disappoint you either.
-The views of the frozen Zanskar river on one side and frozen waterfalls dotted on the other side will make you go awe.
+If you are not an adventurous soul then a road trip to Chilling is what you need.
+The views of the frozen Zanskar river on one side and the frozen waterfalls dotted on the other side will make your jaws drop in awe.

 – Magnetic Hill –

-You might have read or heard about this place earlier.
-Bikes or cars automatically start moving even the engines are turned off.
+You might have read or heard about this place.
+Bikes or cars automatically start moving even when the engines are switched off.
 Sounds interesting, isn’t it?

 – Lamayuru Monastery –

 Tucked on top a hill, Lamayuru monastery is located on the Leh – Kargil highway.
-One of the largest and oldest gompa in the valley that houses 150 permanent monks.
+One of the largest and oldest Gompas in the valley which houses 150 permanent monks.

-Snow peppered mountains all around the monastery offers breathtaking views.
+Snow peppered mountains all around the monastery offer breathtaking views of the monastery.

 – Alchi Monastery –

-This is one of the oldest surviving monasteries in Ladakh dated approximately to the eleventh century.
+This is one of the oldest surviving monasteries in Ladakh dated approximately to the 11th century.
 The murals in the monastery are rich and vibrant and have survived the test of time.
-The monastery is built with clay and wood.
+The monastery is built of clay and wood.

 – Thiksey Monastery –

-One of the most striking features of the monasteries is the richly decorated prayer hall.
+One of the most striking features of the monastery is the richly decorated prayer hall.
 The halls are painted from wall to wall with deities and images of Buddhist iconography.
-The ceiling, the pillars, the seating and the tables, the altar are all decorated with colourful clothes and painting leaving not an inch of the room empty.
+The ceiling, the pillars, the seating and the tables, the altar are all decorated with colorful clothes and painting leaving not an inch of the room empty.

 – Chemrey Monastery –